alfertev2014/rwrtw/docs/03-DSL.md

 # RWRTW template DSL

+This document describes convenient DSL-like API to build and compose UI components in declarative way using TypeScript.

+## Overview of Template DSL

-**Temlate DSL** is an _internal DSL_ which allows to build component trees in a declarative way with strict type checking.
+**Template DSL** is an _internal DSL_ which allows to build component trees in a declarative way with strict type checking.
 "Internal" means that the DSL constructions are regular TypeScript expressions.
 So, TypeScript is the _host language_.
-The DSL's grammar, parsing, semantics and error handling are implemented as a TypeScripl library with heavy use of type checking.
+The DSL's grammar, parsing, semantics and error handling are implemented as a TypeScript library with heavy use of type checking.

 The following is the fragment of the Counter app example: